• Skip to primary navigation

 Jump to Recipe·Print Recipe

-This Vegan Pasta e Fagioli soup is made with onion, garlic, cannellini beans, diced tomato, ditalini pasta, red pepper flakes and simmered to perfection.
+This Pasta Fagioli Soup Recipe is made with onion, garlic, cannellini beans, tomato, ditalini, red pepper flakes and simmered to perfection.

 If you are craving something hearty, healthy and warm during this season, this pasta fagioli is the answer.
 It is full of flavor and only takes 20 minutes to make.
 This soup is traditionally made with dried beans, but I opted using canned beans to make my life easier.
 Not only are the beans cooked perfectly, but the pasta is a perfect al dente.
 This is a perfect one pot vegetarian dinner and is super family friendly.
 This recipe is perfect for the fall and the winter and will fulfill all your cravings.